-4.1 The options appraisal and market analysis (completed in February 2018) are attached at Appendix A & B. They take into consideration the wider strategic developments and master planning taking place in Ollerton and Boughton to address a range of needs.
-A separate report was considered by Members of this Committee on 20 March 2018, which provided an overview of these strategic projects.
+4.1 The options appraisal and market analysis (completed in February 2018) are attached at Appendices A & B. They take into consideration the wider strategic developments and master planning taking place in Ollerton and Boughton to address a range of needs.
+A separate report was considered by Members of the Leisure and Environment Committee on 20 March 2018, which provided an overview of these strategic projects.